ubccpsc/310/resources/readings/MVStar.md

 That said, MVC does enable:

-1. Collaborative views; many views can render the same model in its own unique way.
+1. Collaborative views; many views can render the same model in their own unique way.
 1. Enhanced maintainability due to the ease with which new views can be added (if existing views have kept their logic in the Controller).
-1. Team splitting by enable designers, UX, and front-end teams concentrate their work in the Views.
+1. Team splitting by enabling designers, UX, and front-end teams to concentrate their work in the Views.
 1. Enhanced testability by trying to isolate application logic within the controller.

 ### MVP